Escaping the prison that is the ego.

 1. Breathe in slowly through your nose and allow your belly to fill with the breath.
 Hold your breath for a few moments and slowly breathe out through your mouth, as if you’re blowing through a straw.
 Repeat a few times.

+2. Notice what you can see around you.
+Choose the most obvious object, and also search around for the least obvious thing you can see.
 By all means label each item, but also remember to view them in detail as they really are.
 Spend a few moments looking curiously at each object, as if seeing it for the first time.
 See if you can notice whether your mind judges each object, and if it does, let that judgment go.
 Feel your breath if doing so helps.

+3. Repeat Step 2 but this time with sounds.
+What are the most obvious and least obvious sounds you can experience right now?
 Notice each sound and label it in your mind as you do so.
 For example, your thoughts may go ‘music, road traffic, breathing, rustling bag, people talking’.
 Listen to each sound for a few moments, with a sense of freshness and interest and without judging it.

-You may not have many scents around, so just notice what you can; or make a point of noting the smell of your next meal in a café, restaurant or your own kitchen.
+4. Do the same process again but with the most and least obvious scents.
+You may not find any obvious smells around, so just notice what you can; or make a mental note of noticing the smell of your next meal in a café, restaurant or your own kitchen.

 5. Try the process this time with different tastes.
 This aspect works particularly well while you’re having a meal or a drink.